 Summer is coming.
-And many parts of the country have already experienced days that encroach on that line between a lovely spring evening and one that’s so uncomfortably hot it makes you want to stand under a cold shower.
+And many parts of the country have already experienced days that encroach on the line between a lovely spring evening and one that’s so uncomfortably hot it makes you want to stand under a cold shower indefinitely.
 When those days come, every second you spend outside feels like a dehydrating walk through the sauna.
 But don’t sweat.
 There are ways to cool your body down without resorting to a portable AC unit.

 Wear loose clothing, mostly cotton

 This seems obvious, but wearing clothing that is loose rather than tight allows air to flow past the skin.
 This carries away the warmth that your body generates and allows cooler air to flow back in.
 Clothes like tight jeans or a snug jacket trap that heat against your skin, which just makes you feel hotter.
-On the other hand, less fitted clothes like loose pants, a flowy shirt, or a dress all allow air to keep circulating
+Less fitted clothes like loose pants, a flowy shirt, or a dress all allow air to keep circulating

 The type of fabric you wear has an influence, too.
 When it’s really hot out, materials that “breathe”—allowing the flow of air through the fabric itself—also work to keep you cool.
 Cotton and linen are among the most breathable fabrics, so look for clothes made of those substances, as opposed to less permeable synthetics.